Marshfield, Wisconsin: History

 The first industry was a stave and spoke factory located near the railroad.
 In 1878 William H. Upham, a "Yankee" migrant of English descent from Massachusetts and later governor of Wisconsin, built a sawmill near the railway, with a millpond.
 By 1885 he had added a general store, a planing mill, a furniture factory and a flour and feed mill.
 Other businesses started, too: an alcohol factory, hotels, saloons, stores, newspapers, blacksmith, and a milliner.
 There were also churches and schools.
 The city was incorporated in 1883.
 By 1885 the population exceeded 2,000, ranging from the Uphams in their fine Italianate homes to laborers living in shacks along the railroad.

 In 1887, a fire started and got out of control.
-On June 27, after a dry three weeks, fire broke out among the drying piles in the Upham mill's lumberyard, ignited by a spark from a train.
+On June 27, after a dry three weeks, a fire broke out among the drying piles in the Upham mill's lumberyard, ignited by a spark from a train.
 The fire spread, consuming the sawmill and flour mill, and headed south into homes and the business district.
 Men tried to stop the inferno, even dynamiting stores to create a fire break, but the updraft lifted embers and dropped them onto more buildings.
 When it was over, 250 buildings were destroyed, but there were no deaths.
 The next day, Upham announced he would rebuild his businesses.
 Neighbors in Stevens Point, Spencer and Wisconsin Rapids sent trainloads of supplies.
 The city ruled that buildings on Central should henceforth be built from brick, even though Marshfield had been largely built on wealth generated by lumber.

 The late 1800s saw a burst of railroad building.
 In 1872 the Wisconsin Central built the first line through town.
 In 1887 Upham Manufacturing started a line south from town to haul logs from Cameron and Richfield.
 In 1890 a line to Neillsville was built.
 In 1891 a line was built from Centralia (now Wisconsin Rapids), another was built to Greenwood, and a third from Wausau to Marshfield came from the north.
 In 1901 a second line was built from Wisconsin Rapids to Marshfield.
 In 1903 38 passenger trains stopped daily in Marshfield.
 So many tracks intersected in the community that Marshfield was nicknamed "Hub City".